-Arguably the biggest benefit of HubSpot contract management is that it reduces contract admin work and enables sales teams to self-serve on contracts with ease.
+Arguably the biggest benefit of HubSpot document management workflows is that they reduce contract admin work and enable sales teams to self-serve on contracts with ease.

 But there are also a few, more specific benefits of HubSpot contract management compared to a traditional contract workflow.

 Let’s think back to the workflow we described at the beginning of this post.
 In a manual workflow, contracts are passed back and forth between Microsoft Word, email, shared drives, eSigning tools, and HubSpot, which creates friction for contract owners.

 Juro’s HubSpot integration removes this back and forth, enabling HubSpot users to create contracts without needing to leave the platform.
 This means less context-switching and more time saved during the sales cycle.